-An employee applicant for a posted position who is not on leave of absence without pay or not on layoff or not on a scheduled day of rest, and who has been called for a panel interview shall be granted leave of absence with basic pay and shall have his/her authorized expenses paid.
-An employee granted leave under this clause shall notify his/her supervisor as soon as he/she is notified of his/her requirement to appear for an interview.
+An employee applicant for a posted position who is not on leave of absence without pay or not on layoff or not on a scheduled day of rest, and who has been called for a panel interview shall be granted leave of absence with basic pay and shall have their authorized expenses paid.
+An employee granted leave under this clause shall notify their supervisor as soon as they are notified of their requirement to appear for an interview.